ArdeshirV/Viva-Jadi/README.md

 <pre>
 python -c "import base64; print(base64.b64decode(b'cHJpbnQoJ1xuJy5qb2luKFsnJy5qb2luKFsnXDAzM1sxOzMxbScrKCdKYWRpTG92ZSdbKHgteSklOF1pZigoeCowLjA1KSoqMisoeSowLjEpKioyLTEpKiozLSh4KjAuMDUpKioyKih5KjAuMSkqKjM8PTAgZWxzZSdcMDMzWzBtICcpZm9yIHggaW4gcmFuZ2UoLTMwLDMwKV0pZm9yIHkgaW4gcmFuZ2UoMTUsLTE1LC0xKV0pKQ=='))"
 </pre>
-I just replaces the dangrous 'exec' with a safe 'print' then you can see the hidden code on output and this is output:
+I just replaced the dangrous 'exec' with a safe 'print' then you can see the hidden code on output and this is output:
 <pre>
 print('\n'.join([''.join(['\033[1;31m'+('JadiLove'[(x-y)%8]if((x*0.05)**2+(y*0.1)**2-1)**3-(x*0.05)**2*(y*0.1)**3<=0 else'\033[0m ')for x in range(-30,30)])for y in range(15,-15,-1)]))
 </pre>